From the moment it began it was pure vulnerability.

 Photographs in the About Mel section were taken by myself; fellow photographer and my partner in all things, Sam Worthington, my doula Therese Hak-Kuhn (our son’s birth) and our friend Mosca Flint (our family pic).
 And an unknown family member who picked up our camera at Christmas and took the sippy cup photo bomb pic.
 Thank you, its the bomb.

-And a very special thanks to family and friends depicted here for allowing me to share our life and love on the interwebs.
+And a very special thanks to family and friends depicted here for allowing me to share our life and our love on the interwebs.